GroundFloorUS/vue-project-groundfloor/README.md

 # vue-project-groundfloor

-> Sample interview project for GROUNDFLOOR
+> GROUNDFLOOR Javascript/Vue Skill Assessment

 The goal behind this project is to demonstrate a working knowledge of modern javascript, ajax requests, reactivity, and testing.